VincentBaron/gitlab-pipelines-viewer/README.md

 ![Viewing all pipelines with ceyes all](assets/ceyes_all.png)

+## Job Status Color Code

+In the output of the program, each job status is represented by a different color and emoji:

+- 🟣 Magenta: The job is currently running.
+- 💥 Red: The job has failed.
+- ✅ Green: The job has completed successfully.
+- 👋 Blue: The job is in the 'other' status.
+This is a catch-all for statuses not covered by other colors.
+- ⏳ White: The job is pending, meaning it is waiting to be processed.
+- ⏹️ Yellow: The job has been canceled.
+- ⏭️ Yellow: The job has been skipped.
+- ❓ Black: The job is in an unknown status.
+This is used for any status not covered by the above cases.

 ## Installation

 To install this project, you need to have Go and Make installed on your machine.
 Then, clone the repository and build the project: